vokac/oidc-agent/gitbook/provider/hdf.md

-## Helmholtz Data Federation (HDF)
+## Helmholtz Data Federation (HDF) / HIFIS
-HDF does not support dynamic client registration, but there is a preregistered public client so that account configuration generation is as easy as with dynamic client registration.
+HIFIS / HDF do now support dynamic client registration, but there is a preregistered public client so that account configuration generation is as easy as with dynamic client registration.